elastic/kibana/x-pack/plugins/infra/README.md

      * `release_note:breaking` if the PR contains a breaking change
      * `release_note:deprecation` if the PR contains deprecations of publicly documented features.
+     * `release_note:skip` if the PR contains only house-keeping changes, fixes to unreleased code or documentation changes
 3. **Satisfy CI**: The PR will automatically be picked up by the CI system, which will run the full test suite as well as some additional checks.
 A comment containing `jenkins, test this` can be used to manually trigger a CI